-The Company recognized revenue related to the Takeda Agreement of \$0.4 million and \$2.8 million in the three months ended June 30, 2022 and 2021, respectively, and \$0.7 million and \$6.4 million in the six months ended June 30, 2022 and 2021, respectively, which is included under collaboration revenue in the condensed consolidated statements of operations.
+The Company recognized revenue related to the Takeda Agreement of \$0.1 million and \$11.3 million in the three months ended September 30, 2022 and 2021, respectively, and \$0.9 million and \$17.7 million in the nine months ended September 30, 2022 and 2021, respectively, which is included under collaboration revenue in the condensed consolidated statements of operations.

-Takeda reimburses the Company for certain R&D costs on a quarterly basis.
-The Company recorded accounts receivable of \$0.2 million and \$0.5 million on its condensed consolidated balance sheets as of June 30, 2022, and December 31, 2021, respectively.
-As of June 30, 2022, there is no remaining deferred revenue due to the Company's satisfaction of the performance obligation.
+Takeda reimburses the Company for certain R&D costs on a quarterly basis, and will continue to do so for any applicable costs incurred through the Termination Effective Date.
+The Company recorded accounts receivable of zero and \$0.5 million on its condensed consolidated balance sheets as of September 30, 2022, and December 31, 2021, respectively.
+As of September 30, 2022, there is no remaining deferred revenue due to the Company's satisfaction of the performance obligation.

-The Takeda Agreement contains various milestone payments associated with development and commercialization efforts that provide for a maximum available amount of \$180.0 million should all of the milestones be achieved.
-These milestones are constrained until the Company determines it is probable that the cumulative revenue related to the milestones will not be reversed.
-As of June 30, 2022, the Company has earned and received \$4.0 million in milestone payments.
+The Takeda Agreement contained various milestone payments associated with development and commercialization efforts that provided for a maximum available amount of \$180.0 million had all of the milestones been achieved.
+Upon the Termination Effective Date, the Company will no longer be eligible to receive future milestones.
+As of September 30, 2022, the Company had earned and received \$4.0 million in milestone payments.

-The Company is still eligible to receive royalties under the Amendment and Takeda is obligated to pay the Company mid-to-high single digit royalties based on annual aggregate net sales of the licensed products, on a product-by-product basis, subject to certain restrictions.
-The Company did not receive any payments or record any revenues related to sales-based royalties under the Takeda Agreement in the six months ended June 30, 2022 and 2021.
+The Company was previously eligible to receive royalties under the Amendment and Takeda was obligated to pay the Company mid-to-high single digit royalties based on annual aggregate net sales of the licensed products, on a product-by-product basis, subject to certain restrictions.
+The Company did not receive any payments or record any revenues related to sales-based royalties under the Takeda Agreement in the nine months ended September 30, 2022 and 2021.